shime/sinatrify/README.md

 * Dress your Rails controller in a classy Sinatra suit
 * High test coverage
-* Integration tests for every major Rails release (including the latest edge)
+* Integration tests for every major Rails release

 ## Installation